-For the first time since starting this project all those weeks ago, I’ve decided to go with a decidedly contemporary selection from The List.
 I’d been looking forward to reading Wild for a while, especially since listening to Cheryl Strayed’s appearance on Liz Gilbert’s podcast.
-I was well set, at this point, for a memoir about losing and finding oneself in trying times.
+After all the Wuthering Heights drama and the Catcher in the Rye moodiness, I was well set for a slightly more optimistic memoir about losing and finding oneself in trying times.

-Wild was published in 2012, a memoir about Strayed’s 1,100-mile hike on the Pacific Crest Trail, following the traumatic death of her young mother in the mid-90s.
+Wild was published in 2012.
+It follows Strayed’s 1,100-mile hike on the Pacific Crest Trail, which she undertook after the traumatic death of her young mother in the mid-90s.
 I knew all of that going in.
 What I didn’t know was how young Strayed was herself when all of this went down.
 I’d been picturing her as a late-30s suburban mother with a mortgage on a three-bedroomed house in the ‘burbs, abandoning it all to find herself.
 In reality, she was a mid-20s recent divorcee with a heroin habit and a pretty transient life, subsisting on the few dollars she could scrape together from waitressing jobs, and that’s where the story begins.

 Strayed devotes a lot of air time to the heaviness of her pack and the weight that she’s carrying, which is a clumsy metaphor but it’s somehow forgivable.
 As I was reading, I noted that, as a novel, this story would be annoying and trite and cliché.
 Strayed’s story derives all of its value from being an actual lived experience.
 She is brutally honest, in every sense, relaying her self-awareness in a way that I deeply admire.